Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Enable communication between CMS and your application

 For seamless content updates, CMS (SaaS) must notify your application whenever editors change the content.
-Additionally, the system needs to identify which properties your view is rendering and how to display an overlay for them.
+The system must also identify which properties your view is rendering and how to display an overlay for them.
 To establish this communication, you must implement a script that facilitates interaction between CMS (SaaS) and your application.

 You must embed the https://app-[UUID].cms.optimizely.com/util/javascript/communicationinjector.js script (available from your instance) in your application to preview content in CMS (SaaS).
 Replace [UUID] with your instance's ID.